US military hopes to counter China’s military mass with expendable drones

 “We must ensure the PRC leadership wakes up every day, considers the risks of aggression, and concludes, “today is not the day” — and not just today, but every day, between now and 2027, now and 2035, now and 2049, and beyond,” Hicks said.
 “Innovation is vital to how we do that.”

-Nonetheless, for this technological strategy to yield operational advantages significant enough to counterbalance the numerical strength of the Chinese military, the PLA will not procure equivalent capabilities.
+Nonetheless, for this technological strategy to yield operational advantages significant enough to counterbalance the numerical strength of the Chinese military, it must outpace advancements in similar technologies.

 Yet, numerous public demonstrations have indicated China’s keen interest in harnessing autonomous drone capabilities, particularly in the form of collaborative swarms.
 For example, in a study published in Science Robotics in 2022, Chinese researchers from Zhejiang University demonstrated a swarm of drones that could fly together autonomously in an unfamiliar and constraining space such as a forest.